berkmancenter/cwb_frontend/README.md

-The front-end SproutCore application for the Curators Workbench.
+The front-end SproutCore application for the FACADE Workbench.

 ## Installing

-It's recommended to install the front and back-end CWB applications in sibling directories.
+It's recommended to install the front and back-end FWB applications in sibling directories named `fwb_frontend` and `fwb_backend`.
 For example:

-		git clone git@github.com:berkmancenter/cwb_frontend.git /system/code/cwb-sc
+		git clone git@github.com:berkmancenter/fwb_frontend.git /system/code/fwb_frontend
-		git clone git@github.com:berkmancenter/cwb_backend.git /system/code/cwb-rails
+		git clone git@github.com:berkmancenter/fwb_backend.git /system/code/fwb_backend

-After cloning the project, run `bundle install`.
+After cloning the project, move into the project folder and run `bundle install`.

 Now install the build tools with `npm install`.

 ## Building

-In order to run the CWB application, you need to build the front-end Sproutcore app into the back-end Rails app and then run the Rails app.
+In order to run the FWB application, you need to build the front-end Sproutcore app into the back-end Rails app and then run the Rails app.

-Build the front-end app:
+Build the front-end app into the rails app:

-		sproutcore build cwb --buildroot ../cwb-rails/public
+		./fwb build-rails

 From the rails app directory: